Email & SMS marketing so good, it’s boring

 To remove spam signups:

-• Use your ESP’s email list cleaning service.
-Omnisend’s email List Cleaning service applies artificial intelligence for constant email validation and includes custom grammar and inactive email checks to keep your bounce rates down.
+• Use your ESP’s email list cleaning service: Omnisend’s email List Cleaning service applies artificial intelligence for constant email validation.
+It also includes custom grammar and inactive email checks to keep your bounce rates down.

 As promised, we have a video with steps to remove fake signups.

-Unfortunately, spambots have become an everyday issue for ecommerce marketers.
-However, you shouldn’t panic if you realize that you are hosting several fake signups.
+Unfortunately, spam bots have become an everyday issue for ecommerce marketers.
+However, you shouldn’t panic if you realize that you’re hosting several fake signups as there are ways to remove them and stop them.

 • Use reCAPTCHA